 Ameriprise Financial Services in Focus

-Headquartered in Minneapolis, Ameriprise Financial Services (AMP) is a Finance stock that has seen a price change of 43.76% so far this year.
+Based in Minneapolis, Ameriprise Financial Services (AMP) is in the Finance sector, and so far this year, shares have seen a price change of 43.65%.
 The financial services company is currently shelling out a dividend of $0.97 per share, with a dividend yield of 2.59%.
-This compares to the Financial - Investment Management industry's yield of 3.12% and the S&P 500's yield of 1.94%.
+This compares to the Financial - Investment Management industry's yield of 2.8% and the S&P 500's yield of 1.87%.

 Looking at dividend growth, the company's current annualized dividend of $3.88 is up 9.9% from last year.
-In the past five-year period, Ameriprise Financial Services has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.09%.
+Ameriprise Financial Services has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 11.15%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Ameriprise's current payout ratio is 24%, meaning it paid out 24% of its trailing 12-month EPS as dividend.
+Right now, Ameriprise's payout ratio is 24%, which means it paid out 24% of its trailing 12-month EPS as dividend.

 AMP is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $15.90 per share, which represents a year-over-year growth rate of 6.43%.
+The Zacks Consensus Estimate for 2019 is $16 per share, with earnings expected to increase 7.10% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that AMP is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that AMP is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).